ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h2>Questions that require uncertainty</h2>

 &nbsp;   <p>

 &nbsp;     A key feature of statistical questions is uncertainty.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Even after data are collected, the answer is typically expressed
+Even after data are collected, the answer is usually

-&nbsp;     with some degree of uncertainty.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Statistical thinking accepts uncertainty instead of trying to eliminate it.
+&nbsp;     expressed with some degree of uncertainty.
+Statistical thinking accepts uncertainty instead of trying to

+&nbsp;     eliminate it.

 &nbsp;   </p>